Dosage Form: tablet

 Irbesartan is a white to off-white crystalline powder with a molecular weight of 428.5.
 It is a nonpolar compound with a partition coefficient (octanol/water) of 10.1 at pH of 7.4.
 Irbesartan is slightly soluble in alcohol and methylene chloride and practically insoluble in water.

-Irbesartan Tablets USP are available for oral administration in unscored tablets containing 75 mg, 150 mg or 300 mg of Irbesartan.
-Inactive ingredients include: colloidal silicon dioxide, crospovidone, magnesium stearate, mannitol, povidone and sodium lauryl sulphate.
+Irbesartan tablets are available for oral administration in unscored tablets containing 75 mg, 150 mg, or 300 mg of Irbesartan.
+Inactive ingredients include: mannitol, croscarmellose sodium, poloxamer 188, colloidal silicon dioxide and magnesium stearate.

 Irbesartan - Clinical Pharmacology